 Charlotte Russe to Close Approximately 94 Stores in Voluntary Chapter 11 Bankruptcy Plan

-Charlotte Russe Holdings Corporation filed a voluntary Chapter 11 Bankruptcy petition in United States Bankruptcy Court for the District of Delaware.
+Charlotte Russe Holdings Corporation filed a voluntary Chapter 11 bankruptcy petition in United States Bankruptcy Court for the District of Delaware.
 The announcement of the Feb.
 3 filing was made today, as the San Diego-based retailer planned to close 94 of its bricks-and-mortar locations, while pursuing a going-concern sale of the business and assets.

 With Charlotte Russe and Peek Kids stores and online platforms still open, the retailers will continue to serve customers.